sfuhrm/capsula/README.md

 The following TODOs are open programming tasks as known for today:

 * Stop at certain stages for debugging, for example after template generation.
-* Proper package copying back mechanism (.deb file to output dir).
+* Proper distro related dependency mechanism with good defaults.
 * Support for different JDK/JRE depencendies.
 * Add support for Gradle, Ant (?) besides Maven.
-* Proper environment mechanism.
-The current one sucks.
-  Idea: environment.yaml file.
 * Test installation of packages on each platform.
 * Scaffolding of the YAML configuration for your program.
 * Support app icons.